ronaldoussoren/pyobjc/pyobjc-core/Doc/intro.rst

 Categories
 ..........

-Objective-C has a mechanism for modularize a class definition, it is possible to add methods to an existing class in a separate compilation unit and even a separate library.
+Objective-C has a mechanism for modularizing a class definition.
+It is possible to add methods to an existing class in a separate compilation unit and even a separate library.
 This mechanism is named categories and is used to enhance existing classes, for splitting classes in several parts and to document